dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/animation/triggering-an-animation-in-another-control-vb.md

 uid: web-forms/overview/ajax-control-toolkit/animation/triggering-an-animation-in-another-control-vb
 title: "Triggering an Animation in another Control (VB) | Microsoft Docs"
 author: wenz
 description: "The Animation control in the ASP.NET AJAX Control Toolkit is not just a control but a whole framework to add animations to a control.
-Generally, launching an..." ms.author: riande ms.date: 06/02/2008 ms.assetid: 25ebaf1f-5a9f-423d-98c7-1d694e93664f
+Generally, launching an...
+(VB)" ms.author: riande ms.date: 06/02/2008 ms.assetid: 25ebaf1f-5a9f-423d-98c7-1d694e93664f